What is an MS4?

 MS4 stands for Municipal Separate Storm Sewer Systems.
 MS4 permits regulate storm drains of a city or county, which are designed to collect stormwater from streets and highways.
 The stormwater runs through a complex system eventually finding its way to a river, bay or the Pacific Ocean–without any treatment.

 To regulate and prevent harmful pollutants from washing or dumping into the stormwater system, Regional Water Quality Control Boards issue MS4 permits to operators, who much also develop a stormwater management program.

 Why does an MS4 matter?

 Stormwater systems directly affect our swimmable, drinkable, fishable waters.
-Pollution that collects or gets used on our streets, walkways, landscape and roadways gets washed into the storm drains and released into our waters without any treatment.
-MS4 permits creates regulations designed to ensure our waters do not become overly polluted and unsustainable.
+Pollution that collects or gets used on our streets, walkways, landscape, and roadways gets washed into the storm drains and released into our waters without any treatment.
+MS4 permits create regulations designed to ensure our waters do not become overly polluted and unsustainable.

 How bad is urban runoff pollution?

 Runoff pollution is a big problem for us in Orange County–it’s our number one water quality problem.
 Stormwater pollution contains heavy metals, trash, bacteria, and pH-affecting contaminants and accounts for more than half of the total pollution entering surface waters each year.